 Basic and advanced statistical methods for meta-analysis

-The Meta-analysis module for health professionals is designed to provide an overview of different meta-analysis methods and common problems encountered with extracting data.
+The Meta-analysis short course for health professionals is designed to provide an overview of different meta-analysis methods and common problems encountered with extracting data.
 Basic and advanced methods which can be used to combine data from various study types will be covered using Review Manager and Stata software.

 Topics covered will include standard methods for intervention comparisons, approaches which can be used for combining different summary measures, subgroup analyses and methods to investigate heterogeneity, as well as advanced methods for diagnostic accuracy, individual patient data and network meta-analysis.